nikkiwritescode/flask-app-terraform-deployment/readme.md

 `[GET] /gtg`
 Simple health check - returns HTTP 200 OK if everything is working and nothing else.

-(Example: `app-lb-36342133.us-east-2.elb.amazonaws.com/gtg`)

 `[GET] /gtg?details`
 Advanced health check - returns HTTP 200 OK if everything is working along with some service details in JSON format.

-(Example: `app-lb-36342133.us-east-2.elb.amazonaws.com/gtg?details`)

 `[POST] /candidate/<name>?party=<party>`
 Adds a new string (candidate name) to a list, returns HTTP 200 OK if working, along with data in JSON format.
 Optional parameter `?party=` will assign to a political party. `empty/unsupplied` or `ind`: none/independent (default); `dem`: democratic; `rep`: republican.
 This will error if supplied with something other than the these three parameters.

-(Example: `app-lb-36342133.us-east-2.elb.amazonaws.com/candidate/joey?party=dem`)

 `[GET] /candidate/<name>`
 Gets candidate name from the list, returns HTTP 200 OK and data in JSON format.

-(Example: `app-lb-36342133.us-east-2.elb.amazonaws.com/candidate/joey`)

 `[GET] /candidates`
 Gets list of all candidates from a list, returns HTTP 200 OK and data in JSON format.

-(Example: `app-lb-36342133.us-east-2.elb.amazonaws.com/candidates`)